 Our current steering group:

-Kristina is Swedish & British but grew up internationally.
-She graduated from Middlebury College in Vermont and worked in New York City after graduation.
-She was an active member of Resource Generation and with the support of RG she organised her family to start redistributing their family wealth.
-She moved back to the UK in 2018 to set up her family’s philanthropic foundation, Solberga Foundation and was looking for a similar community like RG here in the UK.
+Kristina Johansson is Swedish & British and grew up internationally.
+She graduated from Middlebury College in Vermont and worked in New York City after.
+She was an active member of Resource Generation (USA) and with the support of RG she organised her family to start redistributing their family wealth.
+She moved back to the UK in 2018 to set up her family’s philanthropic foundation, Solberga Foundation, and was looking for a similar community like RG here in the UK.

-Lou works in camera teams and makes documentaries.
-After inheriting money from some family members, Lou started trying to figure out ways to redistribute.
-Joining various different organisations and looking for ways to do this led to Lou meeting the other Resource Justice co-founders and beginning to use their situation to organise other politicised young people with access to wealth as well.
+Lou Macnamara works as a Camera Person and makes documentaries.
+After inheriting money from family members, Lou began trying to figure out ways to redistribute to organisations that challenge structural inequalities, to build stability, security and power by and for people who have not had the same access to resources and privilege.
+Joining various different organisations like Edge Fund led to Lou meeting the other Resource Justice co-founders and they began to use their personal situation to organise other young people with access to wealth and class privilege to give away inherited and surplus wealth.

 How Resource Justice is financed